Introduction

-Many people say they plan to lose weight, lower their blood sugar, pressure or cholesterol in the New Year, but the difference between a “wish” and a “resolution” is having a plan in place to actually do it.
+Many people say they plan to lose weight or lower their blood sugar, pressure, or cholesterol in the New Year, but the difference between a “wish” and a “resolution” is having a plan in place to actually do it.

 Wish or Resolution?

-A “wish” is really just a hope that something will occur — an “it would be nice” type of thought, whereas a “resolution” is a firm decision to do something and is associated with specific qualities that will make it a reality.
-A resolution is a SMART goal; one which is specific, measurable, achievable, realistic and timely.
+A “wish” is really just a hope that something will occur, whereas a “resolution” is a firm decision associated with specific qualities.
+A resolution is a SMART goal; one which is Specific, Measurable, Achievable, Realistic, and Timely.

-A goal to lose weight or eat healthier isn’t specific — it’s just a wish.
-A resolution to stop eating foods with added sugar is specific, so is a goal to eat whole, real foods that are low in refined carbohydrate.
-These are specific.
+A goal to “lose weight” isn’t specific—it’s just a wish.
+A resolution to stop eating foods with added sugar or to eat whole, real foods low in refined carbohydrates is specific.
+A resolution is also measurable; deciding to lose one pound a week for six months is a clear plan for success.

 To your good health!